Spanish judge who targeted Pinochet in court

 "I want the Supreme Court to put limits on judges ... to respect the right to a defence ... to say not everything goes in a prosecution."

-Over the years, Garzon has investigated cases involving prisoners at Guantanamo Bay and victims who disappeared during the 1970s dictatorship in Argentina.
+All three cases are private prosecutions, brought by individuals and organisations rather than the state.
+Garzon has dismissed the accusations and Spain's public prosecutor has recommended his acquittal on all the charges.

-Tuesday's case and two other pending trials against Garzon are private prosecutions, brought by individuals and organisations rather than the state, against the recommendation of Spain's public prosecutor who has recommended Garzon's acquittal on all the charges.
+If Garzon were convicted in any of the cases, he could be barred from office for up to 20 years - a career-ending blow for the 55-year-old lawyer.

-The judge will face a separate trial over allegations he overstepped his powers by trying to apply the principle of universal justice despite a 1977 Spanish amnesty law which paved the way for Spain's transition to democracy.
+Garzon is famed at home for leading an investigation into death squads run by the Socialist government in the 1980s in its conflict with Basque regional separatists, a probe credited with helping the centre-right defeat the left in 1996 elections.

 In the third case, Garzon faces allegations he dropped an investigation into the head of Spain's biggest bank, Santander, after receiving payments for a course sponsored by the bank in New York.